kaalam/document.source/jazz_reference/pages/sc/sc_03_arithmetic.md

 By default, WebStorm comes packaged with a lot more functionality than you probably need.
 You can lighten the editor by removing some of the plugins.
 Go to **WebStorm > Preferences > Plugins** and clear the check boxes of plugins you don't need.

-## Set default tab indent to 3 spaces instead of 4

-You can set the way the tab works, and whether it uses spaces or a tab character.
-For details, see [Code Style.
-JavaScript](https://www.jetbrains.com/help/webstorm/2016.1/code-style-javascript.html?origin=old_help#d658997e132) in WebStorm's help.

-On a Mac, go to **WebStorm > Preferences > Editor > Code Style > Other File Types**.
-Don't select the "Use tab character" check box.
-Set **4** for the **Tab size** and **Indent** check boxes.

 On Windows, go to **File > Settings > Editor > Code Style > Other File Types** to access the same menu.

 ## Add the Markdown Support plugin